cyclikal/cyckei/docs/plugins.rst

 The main component of any plugin is the ``PluginController`` class.
 This class is a child of Cyckei's BaseController class which provides a number of helper functions including the very important ``read()`` method.
-The ``cyp-andomizer`` package includes in-line documentation to demonstrate the changes that need to be made to create a plugin for a new device.
+The ``cyp-randomizer`` package includes in-line documentation to demonstrate the changes that need to be made to create a plugin for a new device.
-The process is fairly self-explanatory, but generally most setup should be put in the ``load_sources()`` method, and any steps to capture data should be put into the ``read()`` method.
+Generally most setup should be put in the ``load_sources()`` method, and any steps to capture data should be put into the ``read()`` method.
 It is good practice to create some basic documentation to accompany a custom plugin, particularly if additional drivers need to be installed.

 Another good example is the ``mettlerscale`` plugin, which gathers data from a Mettler-Toledo balance.